What is a plant-based dish? Is plant-based food really that attractive and what is the difference between plant-based and vegan?

 2) Vegan market has grown by 600%

-Over the past few years there was a sharp rise in veganism and to the surprise of many, the numbers are not declining.
+Over the past few years, there was a sharp rise in veganism and to the surprise of many, the numbers are not declining.
 In fact, they are rising and you can already see an even bigger demand for plant-based food during the pandemic.
 I don’t see any smart reason why hospitality businesses should ignore such a large market, keeping in mind how popular are plant-based options with non-vegans as well.
-I believe that the future for the food is plant-based.
+I believe that the future of food is plant-based.

 3) It’s attractive

-Customers prefer to buy from a business that cares about their environment and (according to statistics) 78% of them are willing to pay more if they know that you have sustainable practices.
+Customers prefer to buy from a business that cares about their environment and (according to research) more than a third of them are willing to pay more if they know that you have sustainable practices.
 You will literally make money out of reducing the meat on your menu.
 You can incorporate plant-based dishes into your menu no matter what is your concept or business model.

 4) You can gain more than you think